|Value||Standard value of NZ$6,000 for one year|

 - Potential and motivation to succeed at university.

 The Scholarship Terms and Conditions can be found here.
-In addition, the following applies to these Scholarships:
+In addition, the following applies to this Scholarship, subject to the specific provisions of the offer letter for the recipient:

 - Standard tenure is one year for those in a University of Otago or University-affiliated residential college.